Matrix Measure Flows: A Novel Approach to Stable Plasticity in Neural Networks: MATRIX MEASURES AND THEIR FLOWS

-The main tool we will use in our analysis is the matrix measure \citep{dahlquist1958stability,desoer1972measure}.
-Matrix measures have found wide application in stability theory, in particular in the context of contraction analysis.
+The main tool we will use in our analysis is the matrix measure \cite{dahlquist1958stability,desoer1972measure}.
+Matrix measures have found wide application in dynamical systems and control theory, in particular in the context of contraction analysis.
 A matrix measure (or logarithmic norm) maps square matrices onto $\fR$.
 It is a function that is induced by a corresponding matrix norm $|| \cdot ||_i$, in the following way

 Two common matrix measures are $\mu_2$ and $\mu_1$, the matrix measures associated with the matrix 2-norm and 1-norm, respectively